Ainapalma/de-zoomcamp-course-project/README.md

 ## Data Models

 The project uses dbt for transforming raw Netflix content data into analytics-ready models.
-The schema is well-documented and focuses on:
-- Content metadata analysis
-- Viewing patterns
-- Engagement metrics
-- Trend analysis

 ## Dashboard

-The Metabase dashboard provides insights into Netflix content performance and user engagement patterns.
+The Metabase dashboard provides insights into Netflix distribution of content types and movies by release year.

 ## Future Steps